Key Takeaways

 How Close Will the Moon Get to Venus?

-How to Watch From the UK
+What Time and Where to Look From the UK

 As the twilight deepens towards 10.15pm, look below and to the right of Venus for Jupiter, the second-brightest point in the sky, roughly eight degrees away.
 Mercury sits another six degrees below Jupiter, hugging the horizon — it sets quickly, so catch it early.
 By 10.45pm the whole group is sinking fast, and Mercury will already be gone.